-Artists at Risk (AR) -Safe Haven Helsinki Residency is curated by Perpetuum Mobile and co-hosted by PM and HIAP-Helsinki International Artists Programme and Eläintarha Villa.
+Artists at Risk (AR) -Safe Haven Helsinki Residency is hosted and curated by Perpetuum Mobile.
 It is secured core long-term funding from the Helsinki City Cultural Office in 2016.
-Local partners on the AR-Safe Haven Helsinki Steering Committee include the Finnish Musicians’ Union, Artists’ Association of Finland, PEN-Finland, Anna Lindh Foundation, FIME Foundation, Culture for All and the Finnish Human Rights League.
+Local partners on the AR-Safe Haven Helsinki Steering Committee include the Finnish Musicians’ Union, Finnish Music Council, Artists’ Association of Finland, PEN-Finland, Anna Lindh Foundation, FIME Foundation, Culture for All and the Finnish Human Rights League.

 AR-Safe Haven Helsinki operating under various titles since 2014 has hosted artists including Ramy Essam the famed “voice of Tahrir square” from Cairo, the acclaimed filmmaker and photographer Issa Touma from Aleppo (who recently won the London Film Festival and European Film Prize), visual artist Erkan Özgen from Diyabakir/Amed, visual artist and graphic designer Shieko Reto from Kuala Lumpur, El Haqed, the leading political hip-hop artist from Morocco, and Vasyl Cherepanyn who co-organized the Kyiv Biennale 2015 in Ukraine for which Perpetuum Mobile curated the ‘The School of the Displaced’.

 The length of the residencies vary from 3-18 months.
 There are three to four Artists at Risk residents hosted at the same time year around.
 The residency includes a monthly grant, apartment/studio, travels, visa and insurance costs, a limited production budget and curatorial and administrative support.
 The residency can host a family.

 Perpetuum Mobilε (PM), is a curatorial vehicle which brings together art, practice and enquiry.
 It acts as a conduit and engine to re-imagine certain basic historical, theoretical as well as practical paradigms in fields which often exist in disparate institutional frames and territories.
 PM has worked extensively in the Nordic, European and international field.

 Perpetuum Mobile develops longer-term thematic projects which come to include conferences, workshops, residencies, small and large exhibitions, festivals, public and street art, publications, films and new formats.
-PM’s longer-term thematic platforms include the Re-Aligned Project, the Perpetual Pavilion, the Perestroika Project, The Arts Assembly, Artists at Risk, Sino-Fi and Mobile Talks.
+PM’s longer-term thematic platforms include the Re-Aligned Project, the Perpetual Pavilion, the Perestroika Project, The Arts Assembly, Sino-Fi and Mobile Talks.